CooleyWC/CooleyWC/README.md

 </div>

 Hello!
-I am a Full Stack Software Engineer specializing in Javascript and Python.
+I am a Software Engineer specializing in Javascript and Python.
 I have a background in Music Performance and Music Education where I bring creativity and structure to coding.